Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 ## File Transfer Protocol (FTP)

 1. Files may be transferred to secure FTP sites through the use of appropriate security precautions.
-Requests for any FTP transfers should be directed to the SA.
+Requests for any SFTP transfers should be directed to the SA.

 ## Secure Socket Layer (SSL) Web Interface